devhawala/dodo/readme.md

 (or real) Xerox client environments like XDE or GlobalView.
 The work is focused up to now on building up the necessary infrastructure to provide XNS services (see section **Functionality**).
-Currently the following XNS services are provided by Dodo: Time, Routing Information, Clearinghouse and Authentication.
+Currently the following XNS services are provided by Dodo:
+- Time
+- Routing Information
+- Clearinghouse
+- Authentication
+- Printing (minimal)

 In fact, it is not a single Java program, but a set of programs creating a simple virtual network infrastructure, a kind of XNS-over-TCP/IP.
 This virtual